broadinstitute/palantir-workflows/FunctionalEquivalence/README.md

 - `Array[String] truth_vcf_index`: A truth VCF index, if available. **If no truth is available for a given row, this field must be set to the string `"null"` and must not be left empty.**
 - `Array[String]? stratLabels`: Labels for an arbitrary number of intervals for which to produce output statistics and plots.
 - `Array[File]? stratIntervals`: Interval files corresponding to the labels in `stratLabels`.
 Supported file types are `.interval_list` and `.bed`.
 - `String referenceVersion = "hg38"`: Required for the call to the BenchmarkVCFs subworkflow.
+Can be "hg38" or "hg19".
 - `File reference`: .fasta
 - `File refIndex`: .fai
 - `File refDict`: .dict